danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ### In-Process vs Out-of-Process Application Cache

 In the world of software architecture.
 Less is always more!
 When you are building a solution an important question to ask is, could this be simplier.
 If you have one node service for example.
 It might just make sense to have an in memory store in that service to handle the caching as opposed to spinning up an a separate cache.
-This might be better considering the inherant complexity when you create an in memory cache.
+This might be better considering the inherit complexity when you create an in memory cache.
 I've definitely gotten bitten on a couple occasions from using code that leveraged an in process cache.
 This I think was due to the over-complexity of the implementation, stemming from what I think is a lack of a standard approach to this problem.
 There are alot of different ways to set up an in memory cache!
-In any case simplicity are your best friend!
+In any case simplicity is your best friend!
 This I think is the huge benefit of setting up caching with nginx.
+It's easy.

 Another important question to ask is: Will multiple services be making requests to the resource and where is the resource?